 - Restasis.
 For more severe cases other treatments are available.
 Prescription medications such as Restasis can help reduce the inflammation caused by dryness and even help stimulate natural tear production.

 - Xiidra.
 Approved by the FDA in late 2016, Xiidra is the only medication that treats both the signs AND symptoms of dry eye disease.
 It reduces ocular surface inflammation in a different manner compared to Restasis.
-Xiidra is recommented as a second line therapy when over the counter tear drops and lid hygiene practices don’t resolve dry eye symptoms.
+Xiidra is recommended as second-line therapy when over the counter teardrops and lid hygiene practices don’t resolve dry eye symptoms.

 - PROKERA.
-PROKERA are the only FDA-approved therapeutic tissue products that reduce inflammation and promote healing of the ocular surface.
+PROKERA is the only FDA-approved therapeutic tissue products that reduce inflammation and promote healing of the ocular surface.
 It is a biologic corneal bandage device useful for a wide variety of corneal surface diseases including severe dry eye syndrome.
 Amniotic membranes, which are obtained from the placenta during a planned Cesarean section, have anti-inflammatory properties, promote regeneration of the corneal epithelium, and reduce corneal scarring.
+Click here for more information about Prokera.

 Dry eyes can be an uncomfortable and chronic problem.
 However, through careful treatment and consistent compliance with your doctor’s orders, symptoms can be significantly relieved if not resolved completely.